 - not being able to remember the traumatic event

 - becoming emotionally detached from others

-- inability to experience positive emotions.
+- not being able to experience positive emotions

 - constant, excessive alertness

 - scanning the environment for signs of danger

 PTSD can prevent you from performing properly at work and make you isolated from relatives and friends.
 It can put great stress on families.
 This is why early support and treatment is essential.

 Children or teenagers with PTSD may have similar symptoms, but with some differences.